marcojakob/code.makery.ch/collections/library/hello-dart-en.md

 > `Hello Dart` is a playful introduction to programming with Dart.

 Previously, it was hardly realistic to program mobile or web-based applications.
-The Dart programming language provides how such applications can be programmed much easier.
+The Dart programming language provides a solution how such applications can be programmed much easier.

 `Hello Dart` guides you through the basics of programming.
 No prior programming knowledge is required.
 The playful world of `Hello Dart` visualizes the execution of your programs.
 Soon you will want to break out of the limiting rules of the `Hello Dart` world, which is intended.
-After the introduction with `Hello Dart` you will have a good foundation to soon realize your own web projects.
+After the introduction with `Hello Dart` you will have a good foundation to start realizing your own web projects.

 <!--
 <div class="alert alert-info">